RetroDECK/ES-DE/THEMES-DEV.md

 </variant>
 ```

 In this case the `withoutVideos` variant will be selected if there are no videos but if there is other media available.
 If there is however no media matching the `mediaType` property then the `noGameMedia` variant will be selected instead.
-Note that `noMedia` always take precedence over `noVideos`.
+Note that `noMedia` always takes precedence over `noVideos`.
+If you would like to trigger the `withoutVideos` variant if there are videos but no other media, then you'll need to add _video_ to the `mediaType` property for the `noMedia` trigger.

 It's however not possible to define multi-step variant triggers like this: